Internship Application

 Position: Wildlife Rehabilitation Intern

-Dates: This position will be from May 1, 2025 through mid/end of August.
+Dates: This position will be from May 2026 through mid/end of August 2026.
 Fall internship positions TBD.
+Opportunities to start in mid to late April is possible for those with the availability.

-Schedule: Shifts for interns are from 7 a.m. to 2:00 p.m. and 2:00 p.m. to 9 p.m., with a possible overlap mid-day for shift change.
+Schedule: Shifts for interns are from 8 am to 3 pm and 1 pm to 8 pm.
+Possibility of switching from 7 am to 2 pm and 2 pm to 9 pm based on Center needs.
 BCM work schedules include working rotated AM and PM weekdays and weekends and includes some government holidays.
 We ask that you have minimal requests off for the busy summer season.

 Preferred Qualifications